-Some retirement investors are hesitant to invest in assets that may incur UBIT, or Unrelated Business Income Tax, because they see it as a penalty or as excessive tax.
+Some retirement investors are hesitant to invest in assets that may incur unrelated business income tax (UBIT) because they see it as a penalty or as excessive tax.
 However, in the case of retirement accounts, UBIT means the account is making money.
 It is not a penalty, but a cost of doing business.

 First, UBIT can occur when owning a “pass-through” or untaxed entity that owns and operates a business.
 UBIT can also occur on debt-financed IRA purchases.
 This could include when the investment uses leverage like a non-recourse loan for real estate, or if the IRA invests in a company that uses debt-leverage.
 In both cases, the percentage of profits that is derived from the debt-leverage could incur UBIT.
 For real estate, if a property has outstanding debt-leverage associated with it when it’s sold, UBIT would apply to the debt-leveraged profits.

-Unrelated Debt-Financed Income (UDFI) and Unrelated Business Taxable Income (UBTI) trigger UBIT.
+Unrelated debt-financed income (UDFI) and unrelated business taxable income (UBTI) trigger UBIT.
 UDFI occurs when an IRA takes out a loan in order to increase its buying power.
 Debt-leverage can be used to purchase a rental property that the IRA does not have the funds to cover.
-The loan must be a non-recourse loan, and the collateral that’s associated with that loan is the “subject asset.
+The loan must be a non-recourse loan, meaning the collateral that’s associated with that loan is the account-owned asset itself.

 There are two chunks of money associated with the purchasing of the asset, which make up two different percentages of ownership.
-The first is the down payment, which comes directly from the IRA money that’s been contributed to the IRA through annual contributions.
+The first is the down payment, which comes directly from the IRA money that’s been deposit into the IRA.
 The second is the debt-leveraged money that comes from outside the IRA.
-UBIT only applies to the percentage of the net-income that’s attributed to debt-financing, after deductions (including depreciation).
-You can take deductions like depreciation and expenses to try to mitigate the amount of net income that is subject to UBIT.
+UBIT only applies to the percentage of the net-income that’s attributed to debt financing (after deductions, including depreciation).
+You can take deductions like depreciation and expenses to potentially mitigate the amount of net income that is subject to UBIT.

 UBIT also applies to rental income from real property as the property moves through time.
 Form 990-T is like a 1040 for your IRA.
-This form functions as the tax-return for your IRA, where you calculate if UBIT is due.
+This form functions as the tax return for your IRA and is where you calculate if UBIT is due.
 Upon sale of the IRA property, UBIT applies to the sale of a property based on the debt-leveraged portion.

-UBTI occurs when an IRA invests in an operating business or an entity that is operating a business (such as an LLC, LLP, etc.), if it’s not paying business tax, UBIT will probably occur on all profits associated with that business.
+UBTI occurs when an IRA invests in an operating business or an entity (such as an LLC, LLP, etc.) that is not paying business tax.
+UBIT will probably occur on all profits associated with that business.
 Almost any business your IRA would invest in would not be part of the tax-exempt purpose of UBIT (to level the playing field for businesses in competition with non-profits).
-So if you invest in a business with your IRA, make sure you file a 990-T and calculate UBIT.
+So, if you invest in a business with your IRA, make sure you file a Form 990-T and calculate UBIT.

-Believe it or not, fix-and-flip projects can be considered an ongoing business, even if there is not debt-leverage associated with it.
-Therefore, investors who perform fix-and-flips may incur UBIT.
+Believe it or not, fix-and-flip projects can be considered an ongoing business, even if the investments are not debt financed.
+Therefore, investors who perform non-leveraged fix-and-flip investments may incur UBIT.